wielebenwir/commonsbooking/readme.txt

 CommonsBooking was developed for the ["Commons Cargobike" movement](http://commons-cargobikes.org/), but it can be used for any kind items.

-This is a new version of CommonsBooking, [Commons Booking V.09](https://de.wordpress.org/plugins/commons-booking/) will be retired some time in the future.

 **Unique features:**

 * Items can be assigned to different locations for the duration of a timeframe, each with their own contact information.